tundish/turberfield-dialogue/turberfield/dialogue/doc/api.rst

    An event which signals an audio cue.

 .. autoattribute:: turberfield.dialogue.model.Model.Still
-   :annotation: (package, resource, offset, duration, loop)
+   :annotation: (package, resource, offset, duration, loop, label)

    An event which signals a still image cue.